 The Board is led by the Board Chair.
 The Board Chair's principal role is to provide leadership to the Board and communicate on behalf of the Board, acting as a direct liaison between the Board and the CEO, and ensuring the Board operates autonomously but within its mandate delegated by Council.
 The Board Chair also provides regular guidance to the CEO.
-The Board Chair's role and specific responsibilities are set out in the Board Chair Position Description.
+The Board Chair's role and specific responsibilities are set out in the Board Chair Position Description included in this Governance Manual.

 The Board Chair is supported by the Vice-Chair.
-The Vice Chair's role and specific responsibilities are set out in the Vice Chair Position Description.
+The Vice Chair's role and specific responsibilities are set out in the Vice Chair Position Description included in this Governance Manual.